 If you are looking for a plain fan, then this one is a good choice.
 It is battery operated, but it also comes with an AC adapter, which allows you to plug it into a power outlet.
-This is pretty useful if you want to use it home or at the office, but don’t want to consume the batteries.
+This is pretty useful if you want to use it at home or at the office, but don’t want to consume the batteries.
 Especially because you need 6 D-cell batteries to get this thing running.

 Now, I think that’s a downside.
-Six batteries is a lot, in terms of both money and weight.
+Six batteries are a lot, in terms of both money and weight.
 But if you want something that you can use both indoors and outdoors, then you might be willing to compromise.

 There are two speed settings for the fan – low and high.
 It can run for about 43 hours on low and 24 hours on high, which isn’t really that impressive, considering how many batteries you need to get it working.
 And at least it is a pretty quiet fan – most people describe the noise level as simple white noise, which is pretty good.

 Overall, I’d say that this is a pretty average camping fan.
 It is not too portable and it doesn’t perform exceptionally well, but it does have some redeeming qualities.
 A built-in carry handle, which makes it super convenient to carry around is one of those.
 And it is a pretty slim fan, and not bulky like some of the others in this review.

 This is another indoor/outdoor fan.
 It can run on batteries, and you will actually get two rechargeable 2600 mAh batteries with the fan.
 So, you instantly get better value for money than with some other fans.
 Additionally, you get a USB to charge these batteries while there are in the fan, but you can also use it to power the fan without batteries.
 Meaning that it will also work if you plug it into your computer or a power bank.